Berlin International University of Applied Sciences: Scholarships and financial support

-Berlin International offers scholarships that consist of a twenty-five percent reduction of the tuition fee.
-A scholarship is granted for an academic year and covers the twelve months of a fall term and a spring term.
+The university offers scholarships consisting of a twenty-five percent reduction of the tuition fee.
+A scholarship is granted for an academic year and covers twelve months of a fall term and a spring term.
 Applications can be made by students admitted to one of the study programmes in the two weeks following the official start of the fall term.
 Re-application is possible.
-All applications are handed into the Students Affairs Office.

 The German federal government provides student loans for German students in need of financial support.
 Only a part of each loan has to be paid back.
-The situation of each student is evaluated individually, according to the general criteria.
+The situation of each student is evaluated individually according to the general criteria.

-The students at Berlin International can apply for financial support when they begin their studies.
-Students who have resided in Germany for a number of years are also eligible for this support.
-Once the study programmes at Berlin International have started, the university also provides its own BAföG counselling to students.
-Applying is possible both before and after applicants have started their studies at Berlin International.

 Accreditation

-As of 5 June 2015, Berlin International is accredited as a state-recognized institution of higher education in Germany by the Berlin Senate Department of Education, Youth and Science (Senatsverwaltung für Bildung, Jugend und Wissenschaft). programme accreditation for the Bachelor in Business Administration was granted by the accreditation agency ACQUIN on 29 September 2015.
+As of 5 June 2015, the university is accredited as a state-recognized institution of higher education in Germany by the Berlin Senate Department of Education, Youth and Science (Senatsverwaltung für Bildung, Jugend und Wissenschaft).
+Programme accreditation for the Bachelor in Business Administration was granted by the accreditation agency ACQUIN on 29 September 2015.
 On 7 December 2015, three more programmes were accredited by ACQUIN – Bachelor in Communication Design, Bachelor in Interior Design, and Bachelor in Product Design.
-In May 2019, Berlin International was accredited by the German Council of Science and Humanities, making it the 31st private higher education institution that successfully met the requirements of Germany's most important advisory body for science policy.
+In May 2019, the institution was accredited by the German Council of Science and Humanities, making it the 31st private higher education institution that successfully met the requirements of Germany's most important advisory body for science policy.
+Following the 2026 acquisition, the university's academic accreditation and state recognition remain unchanged.